ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 Output:       21bd1834bc088cd2b4ecbe30b70898d76089c7e05ae30c2d10ca149870a263e4
 ~~~

-Note: For non-deterministic variants (`ipcrypt-nd` and `ipcrypt-ndx`), the tweak values shown are examples.
+For non-deterministic variants (`ipcrypt-nd` and `ipcrypt-ndx`), the tweak values shown are examples.
 In practice, tweaks MUST be randomly generated for each encryption operation.

 Implementations SHOULD verify their correctness against these test vectors before deployment.

+# Alternatives to Random Tweaks {#alternatives-to-random-tweaks}

+While this specification recommends the use of uniformly random tweaks for non-deterministic encryption, implementers may consider alternative approaches:

+- **Monotonic Counter:** A counter could be used as a tweak, but this is difficult to maintain in distributed systems.
+If the counter is not encrypted and the tweakable block cipher is not secure against related-tweak attacks, this could enable correlation attacks.

+- **UUIDs:** UUIDs (such as UUIDv6 or UUIDv7) could be used as tweaks; however, these would reveal the original timestamp of the logged IP addresses, which may not be desirable from a privacy perspective.

+Although the birthday bound is a concern with random tweaks, the use of random tweaks remains the recommended and most practical approach, offering the best tradeoffs for most real-world use cases.

 # Acknowledgments